 In our study of Romans chapter seven, we look at man's efforts to find sanctification.
-Many people confuse sanctification which is a work in progress with justification which is an act that happens immediately when we accept Jesus Christ.
+Many people confuse sanctification which is a work in progress with justification which is an act that happens immediately when we accept Yeshua Messiah.
 As we shall see, this confusion leads men to try to achieve sanctification on their own but they are destined to fail.

-"Do you not know, brothers - for I am speaking to men who know the law - that the law has authority over a man only as long as he lives?
+Surely you know, brothers - for I am speaking to those who understand Torah - that the Torah has authority over a person only so long as he lives?

-A better translation of "Do you not know" would be "Are you so ignorant".
-Paul opens with this question but it is not an insult.
-It is, in fact, a way of getting their attention and saying that they should know what is to follow.
-He was speaking to Jewish believers in Jesus Christ so they should have known that they were under grace and not the law.
-When we accept Jesus as our Lord and Savior, we die with him and so the law has no authority over us anymore.
+Paul was speaking to Jewish believers in Yeshua Messiah so they should have known that they were under grace and not the law.
+When we accept Yeshua as our Lord and Savior, we die with him and so the law has no authority over us anymore.

 Many have wrongly tried to take this passage and make it into rules for Christians about marriage.
-Paul is using this example from the mosaic law to make a point and we must remember that, through Jesus Christ, the law does not apply to us.
+Paul is using this example from the mosaic law to make a point and we must remember that, through Yeshua Messiah, the law does not apply to us.
 Paul gives this example to them because they were trying to achieve sanctification by observing the law through their own power.

 Paul explains that, in the example of the law of marriage, once the husband died the law no longer applied to the bride.
-Throughout the Bible, the church (those that believe in Jesus) are called His bride.
-Therefore, when Christ died on the cross, he set us (His bride) free from the law.
+Throughout the Bible, the church (those that believe in Yeshua) are called his bride.
+Therefore, when Yeshua died on the cross, he set us (his bride) free from the law.
 He did this so that the world would see the glory of God and that is what he is talking about in bearing fruit.
 Our duty is to help others to see and feel the glory (presence) of God.

 Have you ever seen a child that wants something that is bad for them only because they know that it is forbidden?
 Our old nature (the flesh) was controlled like that and so we were controlled by those things which lead to death.
 The law was given by God for our own good but, because the law said that some things were forbidden, we wanted them even more.

-Sin gets into our heart and produces all kinds of desires that God says are not appropriate for His people.
-But, through Christ, we are a new creation with a new heart.
+Sin gets into our heart and produces all kinds of desires that God says are not appropriate for his people.
+But, through Yeshua Messiah, we are a new creation with a new heart.
 We are not under the law and so sin is dead to us.
 The law does not give us the power to be sanctified and so those who search for it in the law will come up empty.

-"Once I was alive apart from the law; but when the commandment came, sin sprang to life and I died.
-I found that the very commandment that was intended to bring life actually brought death."
-NIV translation
+I was once alive outside the framework of Torah.
+But when the commandment really encountered me, sin sprang to life, and I died.
+The commandment that was intended to bring me life was found to be bringing me death!

-We must remember that this letter was written by Paul who was highly trained in religious law before he came to Christ.
-This passage describes his life as he had trusted in the law but, when he met Jesus, he realized how dead he was in that law.
+We must remember that this letter was written by Paul who was highly trained in religious law before he came to Yeshua Messiah.
+This passage describes his life as he had trusted in the law but, when he met Yeshua, he realized how dead he was in that law.

 Many are and were deceived by thinking that they could keep the law well enough to be saved.
 We forget that the penalty for one sin is death and therefore the standard of keeping the law would require complete perfection.
-Because we cannot keep that standard, we are put to death by the commandment if we do not trust in Jesus Christ.
+Because we cannot keep that standard, we are put to death by the commandment if we do not trust in Yeshua Messiah.

 The commandments from God are good but they become death to us when we trust in our own obedience to them for salvation.
 Their whole purpose was to get us to understand sin.

-"And if I do what I do not want to do, I agree that the law is good."
-NIV translation
+Now if I am doing what I don't want to do, I am agreeing that the Torah is good.

 Paul reminds us that the law is good to make us aware of the problem of sin.
 The fact that we cannot perfectly keep the law does not change the fact that it is good.

-Even though we may know and love the Lord Jesus Christ, there is still this battle going on inside our bodies.
+Even though we may know and love the Lord Yeshua Messiah, there is still this battle going on inside our bodies.
 This is the apostle Paul telling us that it is happening in him and so we can be sure that it will happen to us as well.
-We may lose some of these battles but we can be assured that we will win the war and it ends with the coming of Jesus to take us home.
+We may lose some of these battles but we can be assured that we will win the war and it ends with the coming of Yeshua to take us home.

-This verse sums up the experience of repentance as, when we realize just how much we need a savior, we can then turn to Jesus Christ.
+This verse sums up the experience of repentance as, when we realize just how much we need a savior, we can then turn to Yeshua Messiah.

-Our search for sanctification must begin and end with Jesus Christ.
+Our search for sanctification must begin and end with Yeshua Messiah.
 He is the only one that can rescue us from our "body of death".
-We, like Paul, will know in our minds that we are saved by grace and free in Christ but the sinful nature will still be used by the enemy to attack us.
+We, like Paul, will know in our minds that we are saved by grace and free in Yeshua but the sinful nature will still be used by the enemy to attack us.
 For a look at how to defend against these attacks, check out Ephesians 6.